ethanwinograd/k8_utils/README.md

 ``$./k8r2me.sh logs my_service``

+These guys below are the original scripts -- there really is no need for them now that k8r2me exiusts.

 ## k8-log-by-svc.sh
 This guy allows you to see the logs for a pod by giving the service name.
 Useful when your podnames keep changing.
 It opens a new default terminal window in the case of multiple matches.